cloudcompass/ToIPLabs/docs/LFS173x/RunningLabs.md

 > **WARNING**: There was (and may still be) a bug with the Play with Docker GUI editor whereby the last few characters of an edited file were truncated.
 Be careful when using the editor for that behaviour.

 Remember that all your files are deleted when your Play with Docker session closes, so if you do want to preserve your files, make sure you grab them before you exit.

-#### Play with VON

-From time to time, we've found that Play with Docker is not available.
-The BC Gov team operates a smaller instance of Play with Docker called Play with VON that you might try in those circumstances.
-Play with VON can be accessed [here](http://play-with-von.vonx.io/).

 ### Running on Docker Locally